amitxv/PC-Tuning/docs/post-install.md

     Get-NetAdapterRss
     ```

+### User-Mode (Processes, Threads)

+There are several methods to set affinities for processes.
+One of which is Task Manager but only persists until the process is closed.
+A more popular and permanent solution is [Process Lasso](https://bitsum.com) which allows the configuration to be saved, however a process must run continually in the background which introduces minor overhead.
+To work around this, you can simply launch the application with a specified CPU affinity which eliminates the requirement of programs such as Process Lasso for affinity management.

+- Use the [CPU Affinity Mask Calculator](https://bitsum.com/tools/cpu-affinity-calculator) to determine the desired hexal affinity bitmask.
+As an example, the command below starts ``notepad.exe`` with an affinity of CPU 1 and CPU 2 which will reflect in Task Manager.
+This command can be placed in a batch script for easy access

+    ```bat
+    start /affinity 0x6 notepad.exe
+    ```

+- In some cases, process can be protected so specifying the affinity may fail.
+To work around this, you can try specifying the affinity for the parent processes which will cause the child process to inherit the affinity when spawned.
+As an example, a game launcher is usually the parent process of a game.
+[Process Explorer's](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer) process tree can be used to identify parent and child processes

+    - [Process Hacker](https://processhacker.sourceforge.io) and [WindowsD](https://github.com/katlogic/WindowsD) can bypass several process-level protections through exploits but is not advised as they interfere with anticheats.

+- For modern Intel and AMD (3D V-Cache) systems, this step is especially required so read carefully.
+The points regarding manually managing per-CPU load in the [Install Drivers](#install-drivers) and [Configure Power Options](#configure-power-options) sections will be discussed in the current and next section.
+[ReservedCpuSets](#potential-use-cases) will be used as a technique to manually accomplish what the chipset drivers and default power options try to do out of the box.
+The advantages of manual management have already been discussed in the mentioned sections (minimizing overhead)

 ### Reserved CPU Sets (Windows 10+)

 [ReservedCpuSets](https://github.com/amitxv/ReservedCpuSets) can be used to prevent Windows routing interrupts and scheduling tasks on specific CPUs.
 As mentioned previously, isolating modules from user and kernel-level disturbances helps reduce contention, jitter and allows time-sensitive modules to get the CPU time they require.